-Details for subsidiaries that have non-controlling interest that are material to the entity:
+Details for subsidiary that has non-controlling interests that are material to the Company:

-Although the Group has less than 50% of the equity shares and the voting rights in Phoenix Investment Company Limited and Phoenix Beverages Limited, it has control over these entities based on IFRS 10 definition of control.
-The Group has the power to appoint and remove the majority of the Board of Directors of Phoenix Investment Company Limited and Phoenix Beverages Limited; as such via its board composition, it has the power to direct relevant activities of these entities.
-Therefore, the directors concluded that the Group has control over Phoenix Investment Company Limited and Phoenix Beverages Limited and both companies are consolidated in these financial statements.
+Although the Company has less than 50% of the equity shares and the voting rights in Phoenix Beverages Limited, it has control over this entity based on IFRS 10 definition of control.
+The Company has the power to appoint and remove the majority of the Board of Directors of Phoenix Beverages Limited; as such via its board composition, the Company has the power to direct the relevant activities of this subsidiary.
+Therefore, the directors concluded that the Company has control over Phoenix Beverages Limited and the latter is consolidated in these financial statements.